SarahYLawrence/SQLite/README.md

 # Sections
 ## main
-Has a file called Database How To's.md
+Has a file called "Database How To's.md".
+That file has all the steps on how to set up a database and how to run the SQL commands on your own.
 ## Code that creates the CSV files
-This section provides a Python code that scrapes information and organizes it into CSV files.
-It also shows the raw information used.
+This section shows the raw information used.
+It also provides a Python code that scrapes and organizes the raw information into CSV files.
 ## CSV files
-This section provides all the CSV files used to have the searches work properly.
+This section provides CSV files that can be used to have the searches work.
+Note that some of the CSV for this project were far too big to keep on here so smaller samples are provided.
 ## SQL Commands
 This section has all ten SQL search functionalities.
-The ability of what each SQL search is doing is also described.
+A description of what each functionality is doing is also described.
 ## Results
 This section has a PDF with the results.
-It also has steps on how to set up a database and run the SQL commands on your own.